rwpalmer/tzLib/README.md

-	-	Using an IANA defined time zone ID as a key to the timezone database, tzLib submits a PHP query to an HTTP Server, and the HTTP Server responds with JSON file that contains six data elements:
+	-	Using an IANA defined time zone ID as a key to the timezone database, tzLib submits a PHP query to an HTTP Server, and the HTTP Server responds with six data elements:
 			1. The time zone's standard offset. <-- This never changes
 			2. The time zone's current offset. <-- Changes with DST
 			3. An abbreviation that describes the current offset